Back to Tutorials

 return preprocessor(input_data)

-Step 3: Generate Image
+Step 3: Generate the Image

 def generate_image(input_data):